Retirement annuities

 You SPEND All Your Money Every Month

-If you cannot save, you might want to think about an annuity.
-After all, once you turn on the income stream, you can spend everything you get, and next month there will be more.
+You might want to consider an annuity if you cannot save enough for retirement.
+After all, once you turn on the income stream, you can spend everything you get, and next month, there will be more.
 But then again, if you blow all your money, how did you save up enough for an annuity in the first place?

 Creditor Protection